ResearchScientist/Notes-Project-Management/Project-Lifecycle/3-Execute/1-Track.md

 - mitigated : probability has been reduced or impact has been reduced

 Enter risks into a table for sorting and prioritizing.

+# Misalignments

+When one or more stakeholders have different goals than the other stakeholders.

+- facilitate a meeting between disagreeing stakeholders to arrive at a mutually beneficial solution
+- document misalignments and their solution in the [Project Charter](../../Tooling/Project%20Charter.md)